chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **THE TRADITIONAL WINERY OF Mrs. ANASTASIA - WINE AND OLIVE OIL TASTING**

     On the way we stop close to the Valley of the Butterflies to a small traditional local winery of Mrs. Anastasia.
 The Anastasia's winery was started on 1995 and later on 2002 moved here to this beautiful location.
-She started with only two wines and now she is producing more than 10 different type of wines. **Athiri, Red wine Mandilari, Muscat, Cabernet Sauvignon**......She is also producing **Souma** (distillate of wine) and extra virgin olive oil, you can have a free olive oil tasting.
+She started with only two wines and now she is producing more than 10 different type of wines. **Athiri, Red wine Mandilari, Muscat, Cabernet Sauvignon**......She is also producing **Souma** (distillate of wine) and extra virgin olive oil, you can have an olive oil tasting.
 She is using biological - organic growth and biological - organic process for the vineyards and wines.
 Here you have the opportunity to test all the types of wines she produces, and get your pictures of the ageing facilities.
   gallery:
   - thumb: "./img/Tour5/IMGP0905_mod_small.jpg"
     href: "./img/Tour5/IMGP0905_mod.jpg"